 - Add cubed squash and stir until squash is well coated.
-Pour in coconut milk, stir, and bring to a boil.
+Pour in coconut milk followed by the broth, stir, and bring to a boil.
 Reduce to simmer and let cook 30 to 40 minutes, until squash is very tender.

 - Stir in Swiss chard and let cook until wilted, about 5 more minutes.

 - Serve with a sprinkle of cilantro over brown rice.

 Tips & Tricks: The kuri squash skin is edible so no need to peel this squash!

 The curry powder I used has quite a bit of heat, but feel free to add a pinch of cayenne for spice and color.

 - Sugar: 1.3

 - Sodium: 112.6

 - Carbohydrates: 31.3

 - Cholesterol: 0